huggingface/blog/introducing-csearch.md

 #### 1.1.
 Deteriminstic Methods:

 Deteriminstic methods, e.g. greedy search and beam search, generate text by selecting the text continuation with the highest likelihood as measured by the language model.
-However, as commonly observed in previous studies <a href='#references'>[3,4]</a>
+However, as commonly observed in previous studies <a href='#references'>[3]</a> <a href='#references'>[4]</a>

 maximizing the  aim at selecting the text continuation with the highest probability based on language model's probability distribution.
 However, when generating text, deteriminstic methods often lead to the problem of model degeneration <a href='#references'>[1]</a>,